 8. Twins Special Velcro Boxing Gloves – (Highly breathable & Easy to take on/off)

-Twins Special Co. are the manufacturers of Twins Special Velcro gloves in Thailand.
+Twins Special Co. is the manufacturers of Twins Special Velcro gloves in Thailand.
 The company has produced and sold fitness products for over 60 years.
 Their Twins Special Gloves are a complete beast when it comes to the heavy bag, pad work, and sparring use.

 - The gloves have 100% genuine leather construction.

 - Its skillfully shaped multi-layer foam protects your hands from impact.